Mahé Pereira

 mirroring body language in clinical settings

-Mirroring Body Language: Insights for Clinical Training
+Mirroring Body Language: The Science and Clinical Use

 Mirroring body language is a communication behavior where one person subtly copies another’s nonverbal cues during an interaction.
 When used effectively, it can help medical students and clinicians build rapport faster and help patients feel heard and understood, which is key for patient-centered care and shared decision-making.
 This technique is already part of soft skills